 The opposite of exegesis (to draw out) is eisegesis (to draw in).
 This is the injection of purely subjective interpretations into the text, unsupported by the text itself.
 Eisegesis is often used as a derogatory term.

 John Wesley, the founder of modern day Methodism, understood that the interpretation of something as complex as the Bible required more than just a simple reading of the text.
 He formulated what is now known as the Wesley Quadrilateral for theological interpretation (exegesis).
 Wesley believed that the living core of the Christian faith was revealed in Scripture, illumined by history (tradition), vivified in personal experience, and confirmed by reason.
-Accumulated tradition and personal experiences over 2000 years can obfuscate the intended meaning of a any scriptural passage.
+Accumulated tradition and personal experiences over 2000 years can obfuscate the intended meaning of any scriptural passage.
 In addition, cultural norms change over time such that that most scripture needs to be re-interpreted in light of the current culture.
-Wesley could never have anticipated, back in the 1700’s, interpretation controversies such as the current BGLT issues .
-That is why “reason” is the final pillar for theological interpretation as well as his admonition to “do no harm”.
+Wesley could never have anticipated, back in the 1700’s, interpretation controversies such as the current LGBTQ+ issues .
+That is why “reason” is the final pillar for theological interpretation as well as Wesley’s admonition to “do no harm”.

 Humpty Dumpty sat on a wall,